arratik/pure_data_stuff/README.md

 controller as two different controllers if you have a keyboard plugged into the MIDI IN, so set it up accordingly in your MIDI settings

+am sweep with midi control - messing around with amplitude modulation. phasor~ modulates osc~. there's also a delay with adjustable feedback. i really need to add adsr to this...